radiodario/xstate-on-react-native/README.md

   {
     initial: "alive",
     context: {
-      lives: 9, // the internal "state"
+      lives: 9, // the data that change accross "states" },
-    },
     states: {
-     //
+     // the states we can be in
     },
   },
   { // these are the options - you don't need to define these here